venice1200/Retro/Microtronic_Phoenix/README.md

 # Microtronic Phoenix Uploader

-Direct 2095 Transfer from PC to the Microtronic Phoenix using an Arduino Uno or Nano as Serial IO Gateway.
+Direct transfer of MIC Files from PC to the Microtronic Phoenix using Python on PC and an external Arduino Uno.
-The Arduino runs a gateway program which can be accessed by the python library from the PC side.
+The Arduino runs a program which can be accessed by the python library on the PC.
+The Arduino himself acts like external GPIO Pins for the PC.

-Python Code based on 2095 Emulator Code of Martin Sauter & Michael Wessel from here:
+The Python Code is based on the 2095 Emulator Code of Martin Sauter & Michael Wessel from here:
 https://blog.wirelessmoves.com/2017/06/emulating-a-busch-2090-tape-interface-part-1.html
 https://github.com/lambdamikel/microtronic-2095-arduino-emulator/tree/master

 The used USB-GPIO Python Lib and the Arduiono Skecth can be found here:
 https://github.com/ltspicer/usb_gpio
 Available digital pins on Uno/Nano are D2 to D13, configure and use them as input or output.
-I think you need the "serial" library installed.
+I think you need the "serial" library installed as well.

 Used IOs:
 Phoenix Inputs <=> Arduino Output